 Maybe your business was stable for a long time and because of opportunities you capitalized on or positive steps you took – you are now growing and maybe looking at significant growth in the near future.
 What is significant growth?
 It depends on your size and ability to scale but when you start to get beyond 20% of your current volume you could see significant pressure on your systems – but you may not actually realize it until you get above 30-40%.
 After all, we all tend to be a bit conservative about our future growth and the stability of growth patterns.
 We’re happy to cut corners and our existing workarounds continue to function up to somewhere around point.
 It isn’t until the constraints we have begun to cut into the volume we can handle while still maintaining our customer experience that we begin to say – ummmm – wait a minute.

 You may notice it sooner though if you are expanding into a new region or setting a business area up as a separate unit.
 When the processes you have and the systems you use need to be spread to new locations, you will suddenly find all the little gaps in your processes that you have been living with for years are in the way when you want to extend them into a new site or situation.
-And the same may be true when you combine local offices or you pull back some expansion that hasn’t gone like you expected.
+And the same may be true when you combine local offices or you pull back some expansion that hasn’t gone as you expected.
 Bringing those units together or back to the mother ship may expose some differences and inefficiencies you didn’t expect or give you a vision of a more unified, standardized process.

 Regardless of how you get there – changes in size and business volume are opportunities to look at your systems and ask – are they really serving you?
 Is the “Off-the-Shelf” solution you when you were just one office still able to serve you?
 Is the app you had written some years back actually what you want to try to scale to twice the number of seats?
 While your teams are finding ways to “work with what we’ve got” – that may mean that their work is less efficient, standard and scalable.
-These are all questions and consideration related to growth and its impacts on the systems that support you.
+These are all questions and considerations related to growth and its impacts on the systems that support you.

 2. More Mobile

 This has been happening to so many businesses that it really isn’t funny anymore.
 We’re used to working at our desks, in our offices.
-But gradually, we’ve become more mobile and our clients, partners, and co-workers expect us to be available on demand with our data at our fingertips.
+But gradually, we’ve become more mobile and our clients, partners, and co-workers expect us to be available on-demand with our data at our fingertips.
 You’re home on a Saturday and a really big client calls and asks, “Where is the order that was supposed to come in on Friday?”
 Now honestly – you don’t know.
 You know you signed the shipping order and it was supposed to be loaded and out the door.
 You need to look at the shipping documents and check progress.
 If you can’t do that out of the office – you’re going to have to make excuses until you can go back in and do the search process manually.

 Worse, maybe you can get into shipping from your smartphone – but all you are seeing is read-only scrapes from the shipping app screens.
 You can’t change anything without going in and maybe calling someone from shipping to help.
 Believe it or not, this still happens.
 A lot of apps have been “made mobile” by nothing more than piping desktop screens to a mobile interface.
 They aren’t optimized, they often have limited or no access to make changes and they are sometimes not formatted for the varying screen aspects of mobile devices.
 You’re not sure what you don’t see without constantly scrolling around.

 Whether your work takes you to the field to provide services or you are simply “on-call” all the time – actual mobile apps are important today.
 And we don’t just mean “mobile enablements” like we used to see.
 We mean applications that actually serve responsive, fully functional apps to your workers where they are and when they need them.
-We’re already to the point where some workers never use a “desktop app.”
+We’re all ready to the point where some workers never use a “desktop app.”
 Representatives can enter their sales from their cell phones and tablets – sending full PDF invoices to their clients and booking orders directly into the system.
 They really don’t have time to go back to a desk, sit down, log in and enter details.

 3. Security is an Afterthought